fcapovilla/caporss/README.md

 ## Release notes
 * 0.5.0 : This version brings a lots of modifications to the database structure to add multi-user support.
 Automatic migrations are included to move all single-user configurations to the 'admin/admin' user, but starting from a clean database is recommended.
 * 0.9.0 : This version adds GUID and item update support.
-A migration was added to add GUIDs to all items by using their title, url and publication date.
-Please note that some duplicate items may be created if those three informations were modified since the item was first added to the local database.
+A migration was added to add GUIDs to existing items by using their title, url and publication date.
+Please note that some duplicate items may be created on the next feed synchronisation if :
+ * The title, url or publication date of an item was modified since the item was first added to the local database.
+ * There was a problem fetching the feed during the migration.